JamesRandall/FSharpTetris/README.md

 Simple implementation of Tetris in F# using Fable to run it in a browser.
 Might not be an exact match for "real" Tetris.
 Was only distracting myself with some code really, don't expect AAA code quality!

+A build can be found online at https://www.jamesdrandall.com/tetris

 Use the cursor keys to move blocks left, right and down.
 Z and X to rotate the blocks.

 Basic premise / architecture is to keep the event based browser model and mutable state at the top level in App.js so the rest of the code can be more side-effect free and functional in nature.